isomerpages/dis-dotc/news/life-at-dotc/_posts/2025-03-19-post-Inside DOTC Series: Scaling New Heights in Product Management.md

 </div>
 <p></p>
 <blockquote>
-<p>Describe your job in one sentence—but make it sound like a movie tagline!</p>
+<p>Describe your job in one sentence - but make it sound like a movie tagline!</p>
 </blockquote>
 <p><em>"A Day in My Life: 100 Ways to Say No."</em>
 </p>